marwan91/Behavioral-cloning-project/writeup_template.md

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 116-122) consisted of 2  convolutional layers with 'relu' as the activation function, followed by 3 fully connected layers.
+The final model architecture (model.py lines 131-139) consisted of 3  convolutional layers with 'relu' as the activation function, followed by 3 fully connected layers.

+Anything more than 3 fully connected layers was found worsen the network performance as observed from experimentation, and anything less than 3 convolutional layers was also less effective.
+So This architecture was the simplest functional one  I could design.

 #### 3. Creation of the Training Set & Training Process